pykoala/pykoala/docs/getting-started/get-copy.rst

 If the main repository has been updated, you may want to get those in your local version of the code.
 If so, your version will be in on of these cases:

-- If you have not made changes in your local version, enter in the ``koala`` directory and use:
+- If you have not made changes in your local version, enter in the ``pykoala`` directory and use:

 ::